Update: For our most up-to-date specific story, photo, and illustration needs, keep an eye on our Trails Discord server here.

 Obviously, photography is going to be a huge part of Trails, and that means it needs to be more than just something pretty next to a written article.

-That said, our hope is that we can go beyond the standard “photo essay” format.
+Trails includes features that are photography-first: images drive the narrative, while text or other elements provide context.
+That said, we hope to go beyond the standard “photo essay” format.
 What does that look like?
 We’ll leave that up to you.
-We’re looking for real creativity, value to our readers, and beauty through combinations of photography, text, or other elements.
+We’re looking for real creativity, value to our readers, and stories or commentaries with an interesting hook or plot to keep the reader engaged.
+When pitching a photo feature, pitch us on the story that your images tell!

 Each magazine includes a selection of photos known as Vantage Points.
 The photos take up a single or double page and feature a variety of different photographers and styles, but they all feature a different perspective on the “thread” we outlined above.
 Accompanying each photo is 50- to 100-words of context from the photographer.
 Don’t just send us photos for Vantage Points—pitch us the story you would like to tell through both the photo and the text, as well as how it relates to our thread.
 We’re looking for interesting, thought provoking images that tell a story and illustrate humans engaging with the elements or interacting with the landscape.